markallender-otherside/ue4-style-guide/README.md

 <a name="ps-emitter-naming"></a>
 ### 5.1 Emitter Naming ![#](https://img.shields.io/badge/lint-supported-green.svg)

 All emitters in a Particle System should be named something descriptive and not left to their default name "Particle Emitter".
+If they are Niagra emitters, they should have a "NE_" prefix.

 **[⬆ Back to Top](#table-of-contents)**